tnedr/note_interpreter/prompt_lab/README.md

-# 🧪 Prompt Regression & Development Lab
+# Prompt Regression & Development Lab

-## Overview
+## System Overview

+### Overview

 This project is a **modular, testable, and iterative framework** for developing and validating prompts used by LLM-based agents.
-It is designed as a *subproject* within a larger AI agent development ecosystem, and its goal is to ensure that prompts evolve in a controlled, regression-tested manner.
+It is designed as a subproject within a larger AI agent development ecosystem, and its goal is to ensure that prompts evolve in a controlled, regression-tested manner.

-**This lab is designed for _stepwise, multi-turn prompt development_: you can build, test, and version agents that interact with the user in multiple rounds, asking clarifying questions if needed, not just static one-shot prompts.**
+**This lab is designed for stepwise, multi-turn prompt development: you can build, test, and version agents that interact with the user in multiple rounds, asking clarifying questions if needed, not just static one-shot prompts.**

 This lab provides the infrastructure to:
 - Develop prompts in a structured and versioned way.